 The modern purpose-built premises includes 22 classrooms, 2 science laboratories, gymnasium, drama hall, library, computer lab, and an art room.
 The college is situated close to the beach (opposite to the King of Spain’s summer palace) in a residential area 3 km from the center of Palma.

 The College of New Jersey graduate program in Mallorca is held at Bellver International College, Jose Costa Ferrer 5, Marivent Palma 07015 Spain.

 There are currently 30 machines for student use.
 All machines are served by a high-speed ADSL connection to the Internet.
 In addition, there are laptop portals located outside the computer lab area, and a wireless internet connection is available through much of the building.

 Many students have decided to bring their own laptop computers and Ethernet cables with them to Mallorca, and while it is certainly not a requirement, it is encouraged.
 As an alternative, the computer lab is open from 12:30 p.m. to 6:00 p.m. every weekday and on a number of weekend afternoons.

 Students must book accommodation independently and there are many websites where you can locate and explore a variety of apartment and hotel options that may suit your needs.

-For additional Mallorca housing information, please refer to our Mallorca Accommodation Chart
+For additional Mallorca housing information, please refer to our Mallorca Accommodation Chart (PDF).